Highway Occupancy Permits (HOP Permits)

 Parke Mansion Estates (Davis Tract)

 A HOP was required for the addition of 232 Townhomes.
-Two separate intersections were proposed to access onto State Road 10 (Church Street) in the Borough of Parkesburg.
-This project included the widening of the State Road, the addition of a signalized intersection, the addition of turn lanes and utility work within the R/W.
+Two separate intersections were proposed to access State Road 10 (Church Street) in the Borough of Parkesburg.
+This project included the widening of the State Road, the addition of a signalized intersection, the addition of turn lanes, and utility work within the R/W.